John Lyon moved to co-education, welcoming girls for the first time, from September 2021.

 Choosing a school can be a difficult process for both parents and pupils.
 We aim to make this process as simple as possible, with accurate information and key dates always available on the School website and our Admissions Department easily contactable by telephone or email.

-The first entrance examinations for girls will be held in January 2021.
+Entrance examinations will take place in November and December 2022.
 Boys and girls will sit an identical exam and will be assessed for entry on an equal basis.
 Much like our current boys, who come to us from more than 50 different schools, we hope to welcome girls from a similarly varied range of schools, whether they be independent prep schools or maintained primary schools.

 There will be equal access to means-tested bursaries, providing fee assistance of up to 100%.
 Academic, Sport, Drama and Music scholarships are also available.

-Having educated boys from Harrow and surrounding areas since 1876, John Lyon is excited to welcome its first girls as pupils into Year 7 from September 2021, the School’s 145th anniversary.
+Having educated boys from Harrow and surrounding areas since 1876, John Lyon is excited to welcome its first girls as pupils.

 John Lyon has a rich history and tradition, yet we are a proudly modern, forward-thinking and ambitious school.
 Situated on the edge of the pre-eminent global city, London, in a borough that is constantly changing and evolving, we see our ability to adapt to meet the needs of our community as a core strength.